GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 orderly fashion.
 Here, these images will have been created with *GMT*.
 To ensure a smooth transition from frame to frame we will be following some general guidelines when writing our scripts.
-Since there is no “movie” mode in *GMT* we must take care of all the book-keeping in our script.
+Since there is no "movie" mode in *GMT* we must take care of all the book-keeping in our script.
 Thus, animations may require a bit of planning and may use more advanced scripting than the previous static examples.
 Note: This is a new chapter introduced with the 4.4.0 version and should be considered